What do I need to fillet a fish?

 4.)
 A good sharpener is just as essential as the knife and the technique

 The knife should not be too short, between 20-25cm is the optimal length.
-It is also nice when the knife is supplied with a case, because you are often on the road during spearfishing and the knife should be well protected.
+It is also nice when the knife is sold with a case.
+Above all you are often on the road during spearfishing and the knife should be well protected.

 In addition, the knife should be flexible.
 If the knife tip is pressed flat on the ground, the knife should bend slightly without bending.
 T